Sometimes conventional loans aren’t the best option for a small business.

-Banks are not usually sources for PIK loans.
-Pay-in-kind financing is more suitable for investors looking for higher returns, who are willing to assume the increased risk.
+Banks usually aren’t sources for payment in kind loans.
+This kind of financing is more suitable for investors looking for higher returns and are willing to assume the increased risk.

-Maturities of PIK financing typically exceed 5 years.
-They are normally unsecured, are not based on any specific assets and are subordinated to other senior debts of the company.
-Because of these characteristics, PIK loans are often considered a form of “mezzanine financing.”
+Because of these characteristics, PIK loans are a form of mezzanine financing.
 They fill the gap between secured senior debt obligations and equity and have features of both.

 The Cost of In-Kind Payment Agreements

-A PIK note costs more to repay than traditional forms of debt financing.
-But when compared to equity investments, they’re generally less expensive.
-Lenders require higher rates of return on PIK loans because of the risk they’re taking on.
-PIK loans are not secured with collateral, borrowers do not pay interest in cash until maturation and periodic principal payments are not required.
+A PIK note costs more to repay than conventional forms of debt financing.
+However, they’re generally less expensive than equity investments.
+Lenders require higher rates of return on PIK loans because they’re assuming increased risk.
+PIK loans aren’t secured with collateral, borrowers don’t pay interest in cash until maturation and periodic principal payments aren’t required.
 The credit risk of a PIK loan actually increases over time, as the loan balance rises with the addition of unpaid accrued interest.

-This is the simplest form of a PIK.
-Interest is paid with the issuance of in-kind securities and warrants.
+This is the simplest form of a payment in kind loan, where interest is paid with the issuance of in-kind securities and warrants.
 The principal amount of the loan and the accrued interest must all be paid at maturity.
 The warrants give the investor the opportunity to benefit from the success of the business.

-With a “toggle” agreement, the borrower has the choice of whether to make payments in cash or in-kind.
-This feature gives the borrower the option of making or not making cash interest payments as necessary, depending on available cash flow.
-Non-cash interest payments could be made by offering a form of stock or equity.
+With a toggle agreement, the borrower has the choice of whether to make payments in cash or in-kind.
+This feature gives the borrower the option of making or not making interest payments in cash as necessary, depending on available cash flow.
+Noncash interest payments could be made by offering a form of stock or equity.

-However, if the borrower elects to use the toggle feature, the lender will have the option to substantially increase the interest rate.
+However, if the borrower elects to use the toggle feature, the lender has the option to substantially increase the paid-in-kind interest rate.

 How are Lenders Compensated for PIK Loans?

-Investors in PIK loans receive a return from three sources:
+Investors in payment in kind loans receive a return from 3 sources:

 - Arrangement fee: A fee for putting the loan agreement together is usually paid upfront.
 It covers the administrative costs of PIK financing.

-- Warrants: Stock warrants issued by the company give the investor the right to purchase shares of stock at a lower price.
+- Warrants: Stock warrants issued by the company give the investor the right to purchase shares of stock at a particular price and point in time.
 This is a way for the investor to reap the rewards of the profitable and successful growth of the company.

 How Can Businesses Use PIK Loans?

-Small- to medium-size businesses can use PIK loans to finance their operations during periods of rapid growth when they wish to conserve cash outflows.
+Small to midsize businesses can use PIK loans to finance their operations during periods of rapid growth when they wish to conserve cash outflows.
 A company can increase its borrowing capacity by using PIK loans.
-It allows the business to carry more debt since PIK loans do not put any pressure on the company’s cash flow because the loans do not require interest or principal payments.
+The business can carry more debt because PIK loans don’t put any pressure on the company’s cash flow because the loans don’t require interest or principal payments.

-PIK loans are more flexible than other debt instruments that might pigeonhole how your business uses the funding.
+PIK loans are more flexible than other forms of financing that might pigeonhole how a company uses the funding.

-PIKs are also suitable for products that take longer to develop and bring to market.
+PIK notes are suitable for products that take longer to develop and bring to market.
 These types of products consume large sums of cash in the beginning development stages but have significant possibilities of long-term returns.

-An added benefit is that the interest payments are tax-deductible.
-In most cases, the accrued interest can be expensed on the company’s profit and loss statement, creating a tax shield.
+As an added benefit, the interest payments are tax-deductible.
+In most cases, the accrued interest can be expensed on the company’s profit-and-loss statement, creating a tax shield.

-Are Payment-in-Kind Loans Right For Your Small Business?
+Are PIK Loans Right for Your Small Business?

-Payment-in-kind loans are expensive but may be an attractive option for startup businesses or companies experiencing rapid growth.
-Not having to make principal and cash interest payments during the loan’s term frees up capital that can be used to finance growth in current assets, purchase building and equipment or even fund the takeover of a competitor.
+Payment in kind loans are expensive but can be an attractive option for startup businesses or companies experiencing rapid growth.
+Not having to make principal and cash interest payments during the loan’s term can free up capital to finance growth in current assets, purchase buildings and equipment or even fund the takeover of a competitor.